-- All claims of retaliation are investigated and appropriate action taken. - During the 2014-15 school year the District has received one formal complaint related to retaliation by an adult toward a student.
-This complaint was not substantiated by an outside investigator.
-There was one formal complaint related to retaliation by students toward another student.
-The incident was substantiated and corrective measures were undertaken, and the matter was resolved. - The Issaquah School District Policy 3207 Prohibition Against Harassment Intimidation and Bullying.
-Section E Non-Retaliation. - All staff and students are informed of and trained on this policy annually and the policy is referenced in all student handbooks.
+- All claims of retaliation are investigated and appropriate action taken. - During the 2015-16 school year the District has received no formal complaint related to retaliation. - The Issaquah School District Regulation 3207 Prohibition Against Harassment Intimidation and Bullying.
+Section E Non-Retaliation. - All staff and students are informed of and trained on this annually and the Regulation is referenced in all student handbooks.